aspose-total/Aspose.Total-Products/total/en/android-java/conversion/powerpoint-to-json/_index.md

 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}

-{{% blocks/products/pf/feature-page-section  h2="Convert POWERPOINT to JSON in Range in Android via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert POWERPOINT to JSON in Range in Android Apps" %}}
 While you are converting POWERPOINT to JSON, you can also set range to your output JSON format.
 In order to set the range, you can open the converted HTML using Workbook class, create a Range of data to be exported using Cells.createRange method, call JsonUtility.exportRangeToJson method with references of Range & ExportRangeToJsonOptions and write string JSON data to file via BufferedWriter.write method.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "de2e3326ba6b04e5bcfea349e873be2b" "convert-powerpoint-to-json-range.java" >}}